zeromev/zeromev.github.io/technical.md

 Our systems currently run the extractor service alongside the official Ethereum protocol implementation [geth](https://geth.ethereum.org/) in three geographically distributed locations (Europe, Asia and the US).
 An additional server connects to Infura and is hosted close to their servers.

 Arrival timestamps have been captured since block 13358564 (Oct-05-2021).
+Transactions are tracked for a maximum of 14 days from first seen to block inclusion time.

 # classifier service